 The sign for the various changes of position must be placed where the handler can easily read the signal exercises.
 The sign may be placed over the station sign or on a separate sign holder.
-The dimension of the sign is 8 x10 and lettering should be of the large font to be easily read. (see example page 11) In places where the space is limited, one sign holder is sufficient.
+The dimension of the sign is 8-1/2" x11" and lettering should be of the large font to be easily read.

+In places where the space is limited, one sign holder is sufficient.